ingrown-nails

 • Have your little one indulge in the bliss of soaking their toes in warm, soapy water twice a day.
 Each of these sessions must not be more than 20 minutes.

-• When they are getting that ‘pedicure’ of sorts, you want to gently massage the area around the cuticle where there appears to be a swelling.
-While you are in the midst of doing this, make sure that you apply slight pressure on that toenail, so as to lift it out of the cuticle.
+• When they are getting that ‘pedicure’ of sorts, you want to gently massage the area around the cuticle where there appears to be While you are in the midst of doing this, make sure that you apply slight pressure on that toenail so as to lift it out of the cuticle.

-• After you have dried their foot completely, you want to apply an antibiotic cream on the affected area.
+• After you have dried their foot completely, apply an antibiotic cream to the affected area.
 As touched upon earlier, it might just be some sort of infection that is the underlying cause behind that ingrown toenail.

 What to do for Ingrown Toenail Pain